Walter M. Foster

 Walter Foster maintains an extensive practice in employment law, business litigation, municipal law, and pension law, providing counsel to both private and public sector employers on the legal and regulatory standards that govern the modern workplace.
 He has more than 30 years of trial and appellate experience, including business disputes, non-compete litigation, and employment-related disputes.
 Notably, Walter has handled numerous jury trials and public hearings involving claims of sexual harassment, disability, race, national origin, gender, age, sexual orientation, and religious discrimination before state and federal courts, Massachusetts Commission Against Discrimination, and Equal Employment Opportunity Commission.
 He has also appeared on several occasions before the Massachusetts Supreme Judicial Court, including a case concerning the constitutional right of a jury trial in discrimination law cases.

 As part of his employment law practice, Walter conducts discrimination and workplace investigations, drafts workplace policies including data security breach policies, and provides advice concerning employment contracts, non-competition agreements, and wage and hour compliance issues.
 He handles class action wage and overtime disputes at both the state and federal level.
 In addition, he provides comprehensive consultation services and training sessions to assist business clients in designing policies that promote a professional work environment compliant with state and federal laws, as well as helping to reduce or prevent the incidence of disruptive employment-related claims.
-Together with Safety and Respect at Work, LLC, he co-hosts a yearly workplace investigation three-day training session valuable to human resource professionals and companies of every size and has completed the MCAD certified courses on investigations and training in the workplace.
+Together with Safety and Respect at Work, LLC, he co-hosts a yearly workplace investigation multiple-day training session valuable to human resource professionals and companies of every size and has completed the MCAD certified courses on investigations and training in the workplace.
 In addition, as part of a working team of lawyers at Eckert Seamans, Walter helps international businesses open and operate in the United States and abroad, and helps them navigate the complex regulatory and legal framework in today’s international economy.
 Walter helps guide expanding businesses as they grow into foreign markets and shepherds them through the initial legal hurdles to enter the United States markets.